Mobile application Testing methods

 Cost: Most emulators and simulators are free of cost.
 You don’t need to purchase any hardware for testing.
 You can install the SDKs and create virtual devices.

 Testing on emulators is relatively easy and fast.
 The downside is that tests are not accurate.
 Simulators are not real platforms or devices.
-Some functionality cannot be tested using simulators for example: attending an incoming call etc.
+Some functionality cannot be tested using simulators, for example, attending an incoming call etc.

 Types of Mobile Applications